MathPSantos/BeTheHero/README.md

 **Using npm**

-*If you use NPM, delte `yarn.lock` file to see all installed dependencies in the best way.*
+*If you use NPM, delete `yarn.lock` file to see all installed dependencies in the best way.*

 ```bash
   # Enter backend directory